A New Message Carried In An Old Way – Direct Mail

 Lets take a look at the strategy behind a ‘Private Sale’.

-Essentially it was designed as an event-type strategy to make a client on your direct mail marketing database feel important and special.
+Essentially it was designed as an event-type strategy.
+They were designed to make clients on your direct mail marketing database feel important and special.

 Customers on your database would receive a personalised invitation to a sales event.
 What made this different was they could come into the store after hours when it was closed and make purchases the day before the sale opened to the general public.
 A little like Ticketmaster does today with pre selling concert tickets to VIP customers.